-- 4.7.
-"Good-Faith Effort" means the process of documenting a Vendor's efforts of solicitation and utilization of Small Business Vendors during the Bid pCompetitive Solicitation Process, and/or on a project, or under a Contract with Small Business Vendor subcontracting requirements. - 8.
-"Local Business Enterprise" means those a vendors Vendor and businesses certified by Broward Health or a Broward Health Certification Partner as meeting the requirements of a small business with its principal place of business in Miami-Dade, Broward, and or Palm Beach Counties County. - 5.9.
+- 7. "Good-Faith Effort" means the process of documenting a Vendor's efforts of solicitation and utilization of Small Business Vendors during the Competitive Solicitation Process, a project, or under a Contract with Small Business Vendor subcontracting requirements. - 8.
+"Local Business Enterprise" means a Vendor certified by Broward Health or a Broward Health Certification Partner as meeting the requirements of a small business with its principal place of business in Miami-Dade, Broward, or Palm Beach County. - 9.
 "OESBD" means Broward Health's Office of Economic and Small Business Development, a division of Supply Chain Services, that is responsible for administering the provisions of Broward Health's Economic and Small Business Development Initiative. - 10.
-"Small Business Enhancements" means strategies designed by Broward Health which that are intended to increase procurement opportunities with Small Business Vendors. - 11.
-"Small Business Vendor" means those a vVendors recognized and certified by Broward Health or a Broward Health Certification Partner as meeting the requirements of one (1) or more of the Small Business categories of Broward Health's Economic and Small Business Development Initiative. - 6-12.
+"Small Business Enhancements" means strategies designed by Broward Health that are intended to increase procurement opportunities with Small Business Vendors. - 11.
+"Small Business Vendor" means a Vendor recognized and certified by Broward Health or a Broward Health Certification Partner as meeting the requirements of one or more of the Small Business categories of Broward Health's Economic and Small Business Development Initiative. - 12.
 "Vendor" shall have the meaning ascribed to such term in Article II (Definitions) of the Business and Procurement Code.